Henry Cisneros: Philanthropic efforts and board memberships

+Published works

-Cisneros has also been author, editor or collaborator in several books, including Interwoven Destinies: Cities and the Nation, a project with the late former HUD Secretary Jack Kemp; Opportunity and Progress: A Bipartisan Platform for National Housing Policy was presented the Common Purpose Award for demonstrating the potential of bipartisan cooperation; and Casa y Comunidad: Latino Home and Neighborhood Design, a publication that took the first-ever look at the growing and increasingly prosperous U.S. Latino community and its housing needs, was awarded the Benjamin Franklin Silver Medal in the category of best business book of 2006.
+Cisneros also served as author, editor or collaborator in several books, including Interwoven Destinies: Cities and the Nation, a project with the late former HUD Secretary Jack Kemp; Opportunity and Progress: A Bipartisan Platform for National Housing Policy was presented the Common Purpose Award for demonstrating the potential of bipartisan cooperation; and Casa y Comunidad: Latino Home and Neighborhood Design, a publication that took the first-ever look at the growing and increasingly prosperous U.S. Latino community and its housing needs, was awarded the Benjamin Franklin Silver Medal in the category of best business book of 2006.
 His most recent collaboration with the late former HUD Secretary Jack Kemp, Our Communities, Our Homes: Pathways to Housing and Homeownership in America's Cities and States, is a guide for local leaders in designing comprehensive housing policies.
-In 2018 he co-authored "Building Equitable Cities: How to Drive Economic Mobility and Regional Growth".
-The book provides real world examples of both place-based and people-based strategies that are being used successfully to provide more equitable outcomes.
+In 2018, he co-authored "Building Equitable Cities: How to Drive Economic Mobility and Regional Growth".
+The book provides real-world examples of both place-based and people-based strategies that are being used successfully to provide more equitable outcomes.

 Cisneros served as a member of the Debt Reduction Task Force at the Bipartisan Policy Center.